What You’ll Learn While Studying for an MA in Psychology

-Graduate Assistant responsibilities and tasks are diverse but are primarily focused on helping faculty complete the educational and research mission of the department of psychology.
-Graduate Assistants must have flexible work schedules that compliment the schedule of the psychology faculty.
-Graduate Assistants report directly to the MAP director and are required to submit a completed task and timesheet each week they work.
+Graduate Assistant responsibilities and tasks are diverse but are primarily focused on helping faculty complete the educational and research mission of the Department of Psychology.
+Graduate Assistants must have flexible work schedules that complement the schedule of the psychology faculty.
+Graduate Assistants report directly to the MAP director and must submit a completed task and timesheet each week they work.
 Graduate Assistants are expected to perform all their duties in a professional, courteous, and responsible manner.

 Office of Diversity and Inclusion Assistantship